alphauslabs/blueapi/docs/apis/awscost.md

     https://api.alphaus.cloud/awscost/v1/accounts/1234567890/costs:streamReadAccountCosts
 ```

 We will be publishing the OpenAPI documentations for these JSON/REST APIs soon.
 In the meantime, check them out [here](https://github.com/alphauslabs/blueapi/tree/main/openapiv2).
+You can use something like [editor.swagger.io](https://editor.swagger.io/).

 # Pricing